hoereth/springfox-enum-plugin/README.md

 SomeEnum attribute;
 ```

-It effectively produces this description in markup syntax for _attribute_ (and any other attribute of the same type):
+It effectively produces this description in markup syntax for _attribute_ (and any other attribute of the same type).

 ```
 This is the standard Swagger description.